Surgical Gown vs Isolation Gown? What are the differences?

 - The entire gown (areas A, B, and C), including seams but excluding cuff, hems, and bindings, is required to meet at least the minimum level 1 of barrier performance.

-- Surgical isolation gowns are used when there is a medium to high risk of contamination and need for larger critical zones than traditional surgical gowns.
+- When there is a high risk of infection and a need for more critical zones, surgical isolation gowns can be used.

 Example of a surgical Isolation gown and non-surgical gown